Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

 Continue using `next-themes` for theme switching and persistence.
 Future customizations (e.g. animated transitions or color scheme expansions)
 can be layered on top of its context rather than replacing it.
+User preferences (theme, language, etc.) are stored in localStorage using namespaced keys prefixed with `lightstimulus.` (e.g. `lightstimulus.theme`, `lightstimulus.lang`) to avoid conflicts and ensure consistency.

 ## 💫 Visual Style